fastai/fastai/docs/dev/develop.md

     tools/trust-origin-git-config -t

+### after-git-clone #2: automatically updating doc notebooks to be trusted on git pull

+We want the doc notebooks to be already trusted when you load them in `jupyter notebook`, so this script which should be run once upon `git clone`, will install a `git` `post-merge` hook into your local check out.

+The installed hook will be executed by git automatically at the end of `git pull` only if it triggered an actual merge event and that the latter was successful.

+To trust, run:

+    tools/trust-doc-nbs-install-hook

+You don't need to run it if you run:

+    tools/run-after-git-clone

+To distrust run:

+    rm .git/hooks/post-merge

 ## Unstripped Notebook Repair

 If you or someone forgot to run `tools/run-after-git-clone` after `git clone` and committed unstripped notebooks, here is how to repair it in the `fastai` repo: